 - Other veggies you can use are: pearl onions, broccoli, butternut squash, and green beans.
 Avoid tomatoes, zucchini, summer squash or other vegetables that contain a lot of water.

-- Bake the chicken pie filling separately from the puff pastry for a REALLY flaky crust.
+- Bake the chicken pie filling separately from the puff pastry for a flaky crust.
 Cut the puff pastry into six pieces and bake separately on parchment paper according to the package directions.
 Serve the chicken pot pies by filling individual bowls and topping each with a square of golden puff pastry.

 - You can also substitute leftover turkey or ham for the chicken.